Table of Contents

 File Charges with a Government Agency

 Depending on your state, there are a number of agencies that help enforce federal anti-discrimination laws.
-The already-mentioned EEOC is the agency that most employees turn to when they would prefer not to file a complaint internally, sometimes because the discrimination is coming directly from the people who they would need to report it to.
+The already-mentioned EEOC is the agency that most employees turn to when they would prefer not to file a complaint internally, sometimes because the discrimination comes directly from the people they would need to report it to.

 4 Ways Employers Can Take to Prevent Gender Discrimination

 The most effective way to keep your employees motivated to learn new things and grow with the company is by making them feel safe and appreciated.
 A discrimination-free work environment is vital to achieving this goal.
 Matters such as a worker’s sex or gender shouldn’t be a factor in any business decision.

-Here are some ways that businesses can build a company culture in which gender discrimination cannot and will not thrive.
+Here are some ways businesses can build a company culture where gender discrimination cannot and will not thrive.

 - Increase Transparency: A great way to ensure your workers get promotions or higher pay solely based on their hard work and dedication is by making the hiring and evaluation processes as transparent as possible.
 Clearly identify the milestones workers need to reach to qualify for senior-level positions.

 - Provide Family-Friendly Insurance Plans: Pregnancy shouldn’t affect the position of female workers.
 Build a safe, honest, and friendly environment for all parents, fathers included.
 Paid maternal leave as a part of your family-friendly benefits package is great, but proper parental leave for both mothers and fathers is even better.
 Covering your workers’ pregnancy-related health insurance is also an employee benefit that can make your workplace very attractive to top talent.